Commercial Real Estate · Bergen County

-Commercial Real Estate in Bergen County NJ
+Commercial Real Estate in Bergen County, NJ

 Bergen County is one of the most active commercial real estate markets in northern New Jersey, offering strong retail corridors, corporate office space, industrial hubs, and mixed-use redevelopment opportunities.
 With access to Route 17, Route 4, I-80, the Garden State Parkway, and proximity to New York City, the county continues to attract investors, business owners, and developers.
+From Paramus retail centers to Hackensack redevelopment projects and industrial distribution properties near Carlstadt and Moonachie, Bergen County provides diverse commercial opportunities across multiple asset classes.

 Bergen County NJ Commercial Real Estate Market Overview